 RADAR Architectures and Systems

 The conference is the ideal event to keep up to date with the latest achievements in the field of radar and to interact with international experts from industry and academia.
-The conference brings together researchers and radar developers from all over the world to stimulate development of new products and services.
+The conference brings together researchers and radar designers and developers from all over the world to stimulate development of new trends, products, and services.
 International experts will present keynote papers on topics of current importance and on the latest advances.
-Tailored short courses and workshops will complement the programme.
+Tailored short-courses and workshops will complement the programme.

 EuMA Radar Prize